 Let's You and Him Fight/Friend or Foe: Otto's attitude puts him into conflict with a lot of the superheroes Peter was good friends with or who admired him, including the Avengers, Spider-Man 2099, and Agent Venom.

 Love Triangle: A really confusing one Mary Jane still loves Peter and dated "Peter".
-Ghost Peter still loves Mary Jane, and is pretty pissed about Otto dating her in his place.
+Ghost-Peter still loves Mary Jane, and is pretty pissed about Otto dating her in his place.
 Otto has feelings for MJ due to having Peter's memories and reliving parts of his life, but broke up with her since he didn't want her to get hurt.
-Seeing as Ghost Peter gets wiped and Otto is avoiding her, it's probably resolved tragically.
+Seeing as Ghost-Peter gets wiped and Otto is avoiding her, it's resolved by MJ getting fed up and finding a new boyfriend named Ollie.
+It's reinforced in the finale when Peter returns, it's implied that Mary Jane figured it out, doesn't care and wants to get out of town before another nut case comes after him.

-The Mafia: Green Goblin is setting one up to deal with Superior Spider-Man.
+The Mafia: Goblin King is setting one up to deal with Superior Spider-Man.
 As of Issue #14 he controls over 52% of all crime.

 Mood Whiplash: Happens from time to time, but Issue #6 really sums it up.
 "Oh hey, Jester and Screwball are playing pranks on JJJ!
 That's pretty funny!
 Oh, and they're doing it to Spock too!
 That's hilar—oh wait, now he's beating them to death."

-Issue #10 has it shifting between Otto on a date with Anna Marie and MJ caught in a fire, waiting for him to save her.
+Issue #10 has it shifting between Otto on a date with Anna Marconi and MJ caught in a fire, waiting for him to save her.

 Mooks: Otto turns the Raft into a base and gathers an army of Mooks at the end of Issue #13.
 They help him take down the Shadowland.

-Mythology Gag: In the weirdest of places.
-As Ghost Peter is getting mind wiped, his attempt to remember his name comes out as "Peter...
+In the weirdest of places.
+As Ghost-Peter is getting mind wiped, his attempt to remember his name comes out as "Peter...
 Palmer?", a name Stan Lee's narration mistakenly called him a few times during the superhero's early days.

-Nice Job Breaking It, Hero: So, Spidey and his army has liberated the Shadowland from the hands of Wilson Fisk and the Hand and forced Fisk to flee.
+So, Spidey and his army has liberated the Shadowland from the hands of Wilson Fisk and the Hand and forced Fisk to flee.
 That's good and all.
-Too bad the Green Goblin has decided he was going to take over, swooping up the remaining members of the Hand from that area and rebranding himself the Goblin Kingpin of Crime.
+Too bad the Goblin King has decided he was going to take over, swooping up the remaining members of the Hand from that area and rebranding himself the Goblin Kingpin of Crime.

 Nice job knocking out Spider-Man 2099, the only guy who could save Horizon after you deleted Peter's memories.